freelawproject/free.law/content/docket-alerts.md

  - The second way we supplement RSS feeds is with our opinion scraper.
 This only runs once per night, but it can run on jurisdictions that do not have RSS feeds, and can catch free opinions in cases that otherwise might not trigger an alert.

  - The third way we supplement RSS feeds is via our [client projects][services].
-These projects bring in vast amounts of PACER data into the [RECAP Archive][archive], This is often the slowest way we get data, but we are increasingly checking dockets for clients and so this can sometimes serve as a great trigger for alerts too.
+These projects bring in vast amounts of PACER data into the [RECAP Archive][archive].
+This is often the slowest way we get data, but we are increasingly checking dockets for clients, so this can sometimes serve as a great trigger for alerts too.

-Altogether, these four sources of PACER data make for a robust alerting service that can keep up with dockets across most of the country.
+Together, these four sources of PACER data make for a robust alerting service that can keep up with dockets across most of the country.
 To learn more about how this works, and to learn which jurisdictions we fully support, [please see the help documentation for alerts][help].

 [services]: {filename}/pages/data-services.md
 [archive]: https://www.courtlistener.com/recap/